Our Communicable Disease Plan

 - All gymnasts must wear a mask all the time everywhere except practising on the carpet.

-- Distancing lines to be taped at entrance to facility – gymnast encouraged to arrive no earlier than five minutes before start of class, and to leave immediately at the finish of class, no loitering.
+- Gymnasts encouraged to arrive no earlier than five minutes before start of class, and to leave immediately at the finish of class, no loitering.

 - Parents to drop off and pick-up gymnasts outside of the facility.
-No spectators allowed.
+No spectators allowed during regular practice, only during special events according to the latest PHO guidance.

 - High touch surfaces to regularly disinfected throughout day – including but not limited to – class changes, lunch and snack breaks, and at the end of the day.